 Binding element: The fund commits to voting on proposals concerning environmental and/or social matters in accordance with the Active Ownership Policy.
-This includes voting conducted at the level of underlying funds.

-...and compared to previous periods?
+... and compared to previous periods?

 The charts above provide as relevant historical comparisons against previous reporting periods.

 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?